 Here are five things we learned from the fixture.

-A welcome return for Jermaine Defoe
+A welcome return for Jermain Defoe

-November 2013 against Chile was the last time Jermaine Defoe played for England.
+November 2013 against Chile was the last time Jermain Defoe played for England.
 It should not have been nearly four years before he made his next appearance for his country.
 The Sunderland striker marked his return with a 21st minute goal after he latched onto Sterling’s superb cross.
 Age is just a number and there is no reason why Man of the Match Defoe shouldn’t be in England’s World Cup squad next year if he continues his great form.

 His mascot Bradley Lowery, a five-year-old Sunderland fan battling terminal cancer neuroblastoma, who he has struck up a special bond with was delighted to see his hero score at Wembley.

 For the second time in his international career, Joe Hart was given the captain’s armband.
 It must be one of the proudest moments to lead out your county as captain.
 Traditionally the captain leads the team out but Joe Hart relinquished that privilege so Jermain Defoe and Bradley Lowery could do the honours.
 This was an incredibly kind gesture and shows the type of player Hart is.
 He also became the 26th man to reach 70 caps for England and kept his fifth consecutive clean sheet of the World Cup Qualifying campaign.